 In comparison with the other designs, Zeleros shared its designs of stations, highlighting the benefits of the simpler boarding procedures, which are similar to high-speed rail or metro.
-Passengers would board the vehicles and then enter the tube, where the depressurization G A 101015145 Page 77 | 163 process starts.
+Passengers would board the vehicles and then enter the tube, where the depressurization process $GA \ 101015145$ Page 78 | 167 starts.
 That way, passengers don't need to enter through an airlock.
 Zeleros' stations can be integrated with the urban landscape in multimodal hubs, where metros, high-speed rail, bus, bike or ridesharing apps can be taken, maximizing passenger experience (Zeleros, 2021a).